pulinau/sumo_rl_driving/doc/multi_reward.md

 Which translates to the following concrete rules:

-  * if the distance to the intersection is less than 3 meters AND there's traffic on the relevant lane AND on low priority road, then large negative reward for speed higher than 0
+  * if the distance to intersection is less than 0.5 meters AND there's traffic on the relevant lane AND on low priority road,  negative reward is given for ego speed higher than 0
-  * if distance to the intersection is less than 3 meters, no lane change is allowed
+  * if the distance to intersection is less than 0.5 meters, negative reward for staying in the wrong lane (no lane change allowed within 0.5 meters from the intersection
-  * if there's no traffic ahead or beside in the correct lane OR distance from intersection is less than 3 meters, large negative reward for staying in the wrong lane
+  * if there's no traffic ahead or beside in the correct lane,

+Some the regulations are difficult to encode in the form of traditional reward function, so we can consider making it rule based and output a series of acceptable actions, which is still compatible with the rest of the learning architecture

 ## `r_mission`
 help train the ego vehicle to learn the fastest route to get to the destination (not included in the current implementation).